Adam Resurrected

-Jeff Goldblum stars as the title character, alongside Willem Dafoe, Derek Jacobi and Ayelet Zurer.
-Several major German stars, including Moritz Bleibtreu, Veronica Ferres, Juliane Köhler and Joachim Król, play supporting roles.
+The film tells the story of a Jewish man who, before the Holocaust, was considered Germany's greatest entertainer.
+He is forced by a concentration camp commander to live like a dog and entertain those condemned to death.
+After the war, in the early 1960s, he is hospitalized in a psychiatric institution for Holocaust survivors in the Judean Desert.

 Premise

-The film, part of which is told through a series of flashbacks, follows the story of Adam Stein (Jeff Goldblum), a charismatic patient of a fictitious psychiatric asylum for Holocaust survivors in Israel, in 1961.
+The film, part of which is told through a series of flashbacks, follows the story of Adam Stein, a charismatic patient of a fictitious psychiatric asylum for Holocaust survivors in Israel, in 1961.
 Adam was a comedian in Berlin prior to the Second World War, during which he was sent to a concentration camp.
-Adam manages to survive the war only because his pre-war act was recalled by an SS officer (Willem Dafoe), who takes Adam as his "pet," insisting he act like a dog (as he did during one of his sketches).
+Adam managed to survive the war only because his pre-war act was recalled by an SS officer, who took Adam as his "pet," forcing him to act like a dog (as he did during one of his sketches).
 His humiliation was his ticket to survival, as he was even forced to play the fiddle as his wife and daughter were led to the gas chambers.
 While he is outwardly charming and witty, Adam is tormented by survivor's guilt and delusions that he is a dog.
-During his time at the institution, he carries on an affair with a nurse (Ayelet Zurer), becomes a quasi-mentor to a younger patient with the same delusion of dog-hood, and has a discovery of psychic ability when he experiences a religious ecstasy as a possible messiah to the other patients.
+While at the institution, he engages in a romantic relationship with a nurse, takes on a quasi-mentor role for a younger patient sharing a similar delusion of being a dog, and undergoes a profound revelation of psychic ability during a religious ecstasy, seeing himself as a potential messiah for the other patients.